gameshaker-art/To-do-list-web-app/README.md

 # 📝 To-Do Application

-A lightweight to-do list web application built with **PHP** and **MySQL**, designed to explore **data-driven task prioritization** and explainable, AI-inspired decision logic.
+A lightweight to-do list web application built with **PHP** and **MySQL**, created to explore **data-driven task ordering** and explainable, AI-inspired decision logic in a practical setting.

 ---

 ## 🚀 Overview

-This project goes beyond basic CRUD functionality by introducing **Smart Task Prioritization** — a behavior-aware sorting mechanism that ranks tasks using multiple signals instead of a single rule.
+This project extends a traditional CRUD-based to-do list by introducing **Smart Task Prioritization** — a sorting mechanism that evaluates tasks using multiple signals instead of relying on a single field.

-The focus is on:
-- Clear decision logic
-- Explainability
-- A clean foundation for future machine learning features
+Rather than filtering tasks, the system **ranks all tasks by relevance**, demonstrating how intelligent behavior can emerge from structured data and clear decision rules.

 ---